dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 from one machine to another by being able to create a full snapshot from a container, but this feature is still in an experimental phase.

-If today you already can create a snapshot only from the container files then in the future the snapshot also will include a memory dump.

 ---

 SWITCH TO SLIDE #14